 State Agency Designation.
-In accordance with 402(a)(4) of PRWORA, the Human Services Department is designated as the state agency with responsibility for administration and supervision of the Temporary Assistance for Needy Families (TANF) block grant in New Mexico.
+In accordance with402(a)(4) of PRWORA, the Human Services Department is designated as the state agency with responsibility for administration and supervision of the Temporary Assistance for Needy Families (TANF) block grant in New Mexico.

 Consultation/Public Comment Period.
 In accordance with 402(a)(4) of PRWORA, the Department allowed a 45-day public comment period for this State Plan.
-The public comment period began on October 15, 2021 and ended at 5:00 pm on November 29, 2021.
-Notice of the proposed TANF State Plan comment period was published in the NM Register on October 13, 2021 and in the Albuquerque Journal and Sunshine Portal on October 13, 2021.
+The public comment period will begin on October 15, 2021, and ended at 5:00 pm on November 29, 2021.
+Notice of the proposed TANF State Plan comment period was published in the NM Register, the Albuquerque Journal and Sunshine Portal.
 The proposed TANF State Plan was available in written and electronic format throughout the comment period.